SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 * `CloudFoundry Settings` - should show `VCAP_APPLICATION` and `VCAP_SERVICES` settings read as configuration data.
 * `Config Server Settings` - should show the settings used by the Steeltoe client when communicating to the Config Server.
 These have been picked up from the service binding.
 * `Config Server Data` - this is the configuration data returned from the Config Servers configured github repository.
-It will be some of the data from `foo.properties`, `foo-development.properties` and `application.yml` found in the github repository. ("https://github.com/spring-cloud-samples/config-repo).
+It will be some of the data from `foo.properties`, `foo-development.properties` and `application.yml` found in the github repository (<https://github.com/spring-cloud-samples/config-repo>).
 * `Reload` - will cause a reload of the configuration data from the Config Server.

 Change the Hosting environment setting to `production` (i.e. `export ASPNETCORE_ENVIRONMENT=production` or  `SET ASPNETCORE_ENVIRONMENT=production` ), and then re-push the application.
 You will see different configuration data returned for that profile/hosting environment.